rwaldron/tc39-notes/es7/2017-01/jan-25.md

 ??: Whats the motivation for not calling it?

 JHD: Just so the .finally call can have less observable specs.
-I've been told that the V8 team <lost it>
+I've been told that the V8 team looked into it and decided it's OK to use these semantics.

 DE: If we look at the value of the .then method and it's the original builtin value, you can avoid allocating the closures.